Emergence of Spatial Representation in an Actor-Critic Agent with Hippocampus-Inspired Sequence Generator: Discussion

 \paragraph{Interpretation.} The CA3 module expands sparse DG codes into a temporally smoothed canonical basis set, providing long-horizon history without the indiscriminate feature mixing of fully connected RNNs.
 This is especially beneficial under sparse input, where immediate sensory signals are limited and long-range context is critical for policy learning.
+The repetition parameter $R$ functions as a built-in prior of the temporal smoothness of latent states, thereby smoothing the CA3 spatial tuning via the agent’s movement, at the cost of imprecise timing of input memory.

 At first sight, sparsifying input to a recurrent core seems purely detrimental—leaving the agent “blind” most of the time.
 Yet it also filters out noisy, non-informative cues, making each supra-threshold input more reliably tuned to restricted regions of space.
-Through sequence propagation and policy learning, representations of other locations can then be inferred and stabilized.
+Through sequence propagation and policy learning, a spatially smooth representations can then be stabilized.
 This mechanism is consistent with habitual trajectories: neuronal activity late in a sequence only remains informative if the policy converges onto consistent paths.

-In contrast, with dense input streams, conventional recurrent cores such as LSTMs performed better, consistent with their ability to rapidly integrate continuous signals.
-Our CA3 model, however, performed worse under dense input.
-A likely reason is that its long-range memory buffer provides little benefit when input is already abundant, and temporal smoothing obscures informative short-term variations.
+Under dense input, LSTMs perform better, likely because the abundant weak signals can be accumulated to inform space, reducing the need for long-horizon buffering of strong signals.
+These intuitions are supported by comparative experiment where different levels of Gaussian noise were added to the pixel input to suppress weak signals.
+The DG+CA3 agent suffers less from increasing noise level than the LSTM agent (Fig.~\ref{fig:noise}; Tab.~\ref{tab:nosie}).

 Overall, these results suggest that different recurrent architectures are suited to different sensory regimes: sparse coding naturally complements sequential expansion, whereas dense input favors mixing-oriented recurrent dynamics.
 The agents' behaviors also diverged, resembling memory-driven navigation in our model versus more sensory-driven “visual search” navigation with LSTMs.